ImageMagick/Usage-Markdown/crop/index.md

 As a bonus, you can also sub-divide the image so that each tile will 'overlap' its neighbours.
 You do this by not only using a '`@`' flag but also specifying the number of pixels of overlap you want.

-For example lets divide the rose into quarters but with a 20 pixel overlap.
+For example, let's divide the rose into quarters but with a 20 pixel overlap.

 ~~~
 convert rose: -crop 2x2+20+20@  +repage  +adjoin  rose_2x2+20+20@_%d.gif